Fed's Harker sees two U.S. rate hikes this year

-“Based on the relatively strong economy, but the continued stubbornness of inflation, I’ve penciled in two hikes for 2018,” Harker said at Saint Louis University in St. Louis, Missouri.
+“Based on the relatively strong economy, but the continued stubbornness of inflation, I’ve penciled in two hikes for 2018,” Harker said in remarks prepared for delivery at Saint Louis University in St. Louis, Missouri.
 “I use pencil because the data can change, and sometimes they don’t accurately point to future events.”

 The Fed is widely expected to raise interest rates next month, the first of what many at the Fed believe should be three rate hikes this year.
 A recent strengthening in inflation data have helped convince many in financial markets that the Fed will need at least three rate hikes in 2018 to prevent the economy from overheating.